 We tested each app across four dimensions:

-• Ease of starting conversations: Does the app give you something to talk about, or does it drop you into a blank message box?
+- Ease of starting conversations: Does the app give you a conversation starting point, or does it leave you with no structure for first contact?

 The Best Friendship Apps Reviewed

-Best for: Busy adults 24-35 who want a real friend, not more acquaintances.
-Tech-savvy people who are open to AI doing the matching work.
+Best for: Adults who want a real friend, not more acquaintances.
 Anyone tired of apps that produce matches but not actual friendships.
+Majority of users are female.

-2. Bumble BFF — Best for In-Person Meetups in Major Cities
+2. Bumble BFF: Swipe-Based In-Person Meetups in Major Cities

 Bumble BFF is the platonic version of the dating app Bumble.
 You create a separate BFF profile, swipe through people nearby, and if both of you match, one person has 24 hours to send the first message.
 It's fast, visual, and designed for people who want to move from app to in-person quickly.

-Bumble BFF has a large, active user base in most major cities.
-For people who are confident initiating conversation and want real-world meetups, it works well.
-For people who need more time to warm up, the 24-hour message pressure can feel stressful.
+Bumble BFF has a large user base in most major cities.
+The model rewards people who are confident initiating conversation on a deadline, and the matching is driven by location and a profile photo rather than deeper compatibility.
+For people who need more time to warm up, the 24-hour message pressure can feel stressful, and matches often go nowhere once the timer runs out.

 Pros: Large user base, active community in big cities, familiar swipe interface, integrates with Bumble's existing user base